-Throughout, GUIDE mode prompts you for the next part of your entry, including spaces, quotation marks, and carriage returns.
-Not all options are acceptable in GUIDE mode, but you can find out which ones are at any time by typing a question mark (?), and DATATRIEVE displays all the acceptable alternatives.
+Throughout its operation, Guide Mode prompts you for the next part of your entry, including spaces, quotation marks, and carriage returns.
+Not all options are available in Guide Mode; you can learn available options at any time by typing a question mark (?), and DATATRIEVE displays all the acceptable alternatives.
 DATATRIEVE displays an error message if the entry you try is not allowed.

-You can stop GUIDE mode by typing LEAVE.
+You can exit Guide Mode by typing LEAVE.
 DATATRIEVE then displays a message on your terminal and returns you to DATATRIEVE command level (indicated by the DTR> prompt):

-'''

-LEAVERED

-You're on your own now, Good luck!
+LEAVE RET You're on your own now.
+Good luck!
+DTR>

-DTR> '''

-Although GUIDE mode is primarily a training tool, you may also find it useful to save keystrokes while typing.
+Although Guide Mode is primarily a training tool, you may also find it useful to save keystrokes while typing.
 Experiment with it, and see the results you get.
-You can then judge how to use GUIDE mode to your advantage.
+You can then judge how to use Guide Mode to your advantage.